 President & General Manager, KFC Canada

-Protecting the planet is one of KFC’s core values, and over the last several years the company has made great strides in lessening its environmental footprint.
-From how it sources its ingredients and packaging materials to food-saving initiatives and energy-efficient operations, KFC’s impressive efforts in sustainability are leading the industry and setting a positive example for other quick service restaurants.
+Protecting the planet is one of KFC’s core values and over the last several years the company has made great strides in lessening its environmental footprint.

-“We’re on a continuous journey to lessen our environmental footprint and believe that, as one of the largest global restaurant brands, we can make a tremendous impact in our local communities and globally,” says Nivera Wallani, President and General Manager of KFC Canada.
+“We’re on a continuous journey to lessen our environmental footprint and believe that, as one of the largest global restaurant brands, we can make a tremendous impact not only in our local communities but our global footprint as well,” says Nivera Wallani, President and General Manager of KFC Canada.

 A commitment to reusable, recyclable, and compostable packaging

-KFC’s focus on making its packaging recoverable (recyclable, compostable, or biodegradable) and reusable is another major area where the company is leading the Canadian industry in change.
-KFC Canada recently announced that by 2025, all consumer-facing packaging will be fully home compostable, and the first home compostable bucket will begin piloting this year.
+KFC also recently announced that by 2025, all consumer-facing packaging will be fully home compostable, and the first home compostable bucket will begin piloting this year.
+KFC’s new eco-friendly sandwich bag, currently rolling out across all restaurants nationally, is an excellent new addition to the company’s home compostable initiatives.
+It’s made with 100 percent sustainably-sourced paper and coated with a plant-based, certified home compostable, marine-degradable coating.
 This bold commitment will divert nearly 200 million pieces of packaging from Canadian landfills each year.